Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Numerics on spin chains

-Next, we can identify the time at which this approximation breaks down as follows.
-As the peaks in the Fibonacci spectrum grow sharper, they eventually fail to serve as a bath---long time correlations become evident.
-This occurs when the relaxation due to the amplitude of these peaks $\sim \epsilon^2 T_0^2 t$ becomes of the order of the width of these peaks $\sim 1/t$, yielding a timescale $\tau \sim 1/\epsilon T_0$, as we noted in the scaling collapse in Fig.~\ref{fig:ns1_scaling} (b).
+This corresponds well with the observed scaling of the initial relaxation of $X$ with $\epsilon, T_0, $ and $t$ for both the quasiperiodic and random noise cases.
+Since the noise spectrum of the random noise does not change with time, we anticipate that this behavior persists in that case, up to complete relaxation of the spin [although we have to solve Eq.~(\ref{eq:linearramp}) without linearizing it to describe the relaxation curve for times at which $R_X (t) \lesssim 1$.]

-In the slow relaxation regime, we can safely assume that only the noise floor of the spectrum, which is suggestive of random white noise, contributes to further decay.
-This naturally yields a relaxation of the form (valid for small $R_{X_i}$,
+Next, we can identify the onset of the slow logairthmic relaxation regime as follows.
+In the Born-Markov approximation, the spin is susceptible to relax due to noise at a single frequency, $\omega_x = 2B_x$.
+This rests on the approximation that the bath is incoherent on the timescale of the relaxation of the spin.
+As the peaks in the quasiperiodic noise spectrum grow sharper, they eventually fail to serve as a bath.
+This occurs when the relaxation due to the amplitude of these peaks $\sim \epsilon^2 T_0^2 t$ becomes of the order of the width of these peaks $\sim 1/t$ (which is related to the correlation time of the bath), yielding a timescale $\tau_s \sim 1/\epsilon T_0$, as we noted in the scaling collapse in Fig.~\ref{fig:ns1_scaling} (b).
+In this case, we may think of these peaks as each corresponding to a harmonic drive at the appropriate frequency.
+When such a peak aligns with the frequency of the spin, $\omega_x$, it can lead to coherent Rabi oscillations for a limited duration which result in rapid oscillations of the autocorrelator but not a decay of memory of the initial state.
+We see little evidence of such resonant behavior in our simulations.
+Non-resonant coherent peaks have little effect on the spin.

-Thus, we see the logarithmically slow relaxation seen in the relaxation curves can emerge from the simple consideration of the noise spectrum of the Fibonacci noise.
-This time-dependent effective relaxation rate $\Gamma (t) \sim 1/t$ is of course due to the correlations built into the Fibonacci noise waveform and is absent for truly random noise where we thus do not expect, or see, such a slow relaxation regime for truly random noise.
+Thus, we can expect that beyond the timescale $\tau_s \sim 1/\epsilon T_0$, these coherent peaks can be ignored and do not contribute to further relaxation, leading to the slow relaxation regime, where only the noise floor of the spectrum, which is suggestive of random white noise, contributes to further decay.
+This naturally yields a relaxation of the form (valid for small $R_{X}$),

-In the long time limit, we expect these curves to eventually yield a power-law decay as would be natural when considering Eq.~(\ref{eq:linearramp}) without linearizing it.
-We observe evidence to this effect in the data where the logarithmic regime appears to correspond to straight lines on a log-log plot but the power law extracted is so small it is virtually impossible to differentiate it from logarithmically slow relaxation.
-The numerical results and their interpretation in terms of the noise spectra form the major results of this work.
+in the quasiperiodic case.
+Thus, we see the logarithmically slow relaxation seen in the relaxation curves can emerge from the simple consideration of the noise spectrum of the quasiperiodic noise.
+This time-dependent effective relaxation rate $\Gamma (t) \sim 1/t$ is of course due to the correlations built into the Fibonacci noise waveform and is absent for truly random noise where we thus do not expect, or see, such a slow relaxation regime.
+For a single spin, we expect that the above discussion completely captures the relaxation.